Are you ready to kickstart your music career?

 Conveniently placed beside that are the signal and clip lights.

-- Though it is just one light each and does not show you levels in increments or in a certain range, it is still useful for quick volume monitoring.
+- Though it’s just one light each, and though it doesn’t display increments or ranges, it’s still useful for quick volume monitoring.

-- The same lights are also placed next to the instrument input for the same purpose.
+- The signal lights are placed next to the instrument input for better monitoring.

-The top of the audio interface is a great plus point for its simple and super easy-to-understand design!
+I give this audio interface another plus for its simple and super easy-to-understand design!

 The gain knob is conveniently placed across the XLR input to control volume.